-There are three main ways to decarbonise transport, which are illustrated in figure 10 and which represent a hierarchy from the most effective to the least effective ways to reduce carbon.
+There are three main ways to decarbonise transport, which are illustrated in figure 10 and which represent a hierarchy from the most effective to the least effective ways to do so.
 These are to:

 - 1) avoid the need to travel by: - Planning and designing well-connected communities to reduce the number and length of vehicle journeys required to access work, education and services.
-If the distance that people need to travel is less than 1 mile then they are much more likely to walk or cycle. - enabling home working through greater digitisation and broadband. - 2) Shift journeys to those that generate no or low carbon, including: - active travel, namely walking and cycling. - public transport which is convenient, cost effective, reliable, flexible and integrated. - 3) Improve the carbon efficiency of transport networks and vehicles where journeys are necessary, by: - Using electric or hydrogen-powered vehicles, including e-bikes and e-scooters.
+If the distance that people need to travel is less than 1 mile then they are much more likely to walk or cycle. - enabling home working through greater digitisation and broadband. - 2) Shift journeys to those that generate no or low carbon, including: - active travel, namely walking and cycling. - public transport that is convenient, cost effective, reliable, accessible, flexible and integrated. - 3) Improve the carbon efficiency of transport networks and vehicles where journeys are necessary, by: - Using electric or hydrogen-powered vehicles, including e-bikes and e-scooters. - driver training to improve fuel efficiency.

-- driver training to improve fuel efficiency. - increase car occupancy through ride sharing, car clubs and mobility as a service. - establishing consolidation centres in towns to enable last mile local deliveries to be by means of low carbon vehicles such as e-cargo bikes.
+- increase car occupancy through ride sharing, car clubs and mobility as a service. - establishing consolidation centres in towns to enable last mile local deliveries to be by means of low carbon vehicles such as e-cargo bikes.

 Figure 10.
-Avoid, shift, improve instruments (source: Ricardo, 2020).
+Avoid, shift, improve measures (source: Ricardo, 2020).

 The measures listed above require a combination of appropriate incentives and disincentives, with the aim of encouraging the take up of the lowest carbon options first.
 These include incentives such as integrated public transport networks and ticketing and disincentives such as fuel duty and road user charging.
-A key challenge is the political will to implement measures that may be unpopular.
-Consequently, how communities are engaged with is critical to the success of new measures to ensure early buy-in.
+A key challenge is the political will to implement measures that are unpopular.
+Consequently, how communities are engaged with is critical to the success of new measures, to ensure early and widespread buy-in.

 There are a number of significant co-benefits from implementing the travel hierarchy.
-These include improved physical and mental health from better local air quality and more physical activity, which also brings cost savings to the NHS, safer roads and improved public realm from lower traffic volumes, and economic benefits from reduced congestion.
+These include improved physical and mental health from better local air quality and more physical activity - which also brings cost savings to the NHS - safer roads and improved public realm from lower traffic volumes, and economic benefits from reduced congestion.
 However, it's important not to underestimate how the take up of low carbon transport, and therefore the achievement of these co-benefits, is largely influenced by individual needs and choices about when, where and how we each travel.
+Therefore, it's likely that significant change in transport emissions is only likely to come about with major interventions by government, through regulation and fiscal measures such as road user charging.

-The UK is in the top ten most congested countries in the world, which costs about £37 billion per year due to the economic impact from lost productivity and fuel costs.
-In addition, Poor air quality, which is mostly from traffic, accounts for about 36,000 premature deaths per year, which is estimated to cost up to £20 billion per year due to the healthcare costs, premature illness and days lost from work (Royal College of Physicians, 2017).
+The UK is in the top ten most congested countries in the world, which brings an economic cost of about £37 billion per year due to lost productivity and fuel costs.
+In addition, Poor air quality, which is mostly from traffic, accounts for about 36,000 premature deaths per year, which is estimated to cost up to a further £20 billion per year due to premature illness and days lost from work (Royal College of Physicians, 2017).
 There has been no net reduction in carbon or energy from UK transport since 1990 (figure 11).
 This is mostly due to the improvements in vehicle fuel efficiency being balanced out by an increase in the distance travelled and a marked increase in the market share of SUVs, from 6% in 2006 to about 25% in 2019, which will lock in high fossil fuel use from transport for at least the next decade.
 Consequently, as emissions from other sectors have decreased, so the relative emissions from transport have increased, from 21% of all UK emissions in 1990 to 33% of all emissions in 2018.